cronaldoyang/chineset9searchcontactsandapps/README.md

-#this repository implements chinese T9 search for contacts and apps
+#This repository implements chinese T9 search for contacts and apps

 #Highlit
-the chinese T9 serach program has been referenced https://github.com/weiweiwang/quickdialer.
+The chinese T9 serach program has been referenced https://github.com/weiweiwang/quickdialer.

+If you want to know more about Chinese T9 serach program ,please redirect to  https://github.com/weiweiwang/quickdialer.